-Whether you are a startup that needs funds, a developer seeking to grow professionally, or a business leader interested in networking, there are numerous ways to get connected to the Austin tech scene.
+Whether you are a startup seeking out financial resources, a developer looking to grow professionally, or a business leader interested in networking, there are numerous ways to get connected to the Austin tech scene.

-Over the past two decades, Austin has grown as a tech hub, drawing in both larger tech companies like Oracle and Google, as well as countless entrepreneurs seeking to start something new.
-This influx of technically minded people has caused the Austin tech scene to flourish, and with it, a whole variety of organizations that help people to get connected, learn, and encourage one another.
+Over the past two decades, Austin has evolved as a tech hub, drawing in both larger tech companies like Oracle and Google, as well as countless driven entrepreneurs and tech startups.
+This influx of tech-minded people has caused the Austin tech scene to flourish, and with it, a whole variety of organizations helping people to get connected, learn, and support one another.

 Here are some of the top ways you can get plugged into the Austin tech scene: